 4. Always Needing More

 It’s never enough!
-A common trait among cheaters is their constant need for more; more money, more attention, more recognition, etc. They are never happy or satisfied.
+A common trait among cheaters is their constant need for more: more money, more attention, more recognition, etc. They are never happy or satisfied.
 They need constant attention and frequent ego boosts.
 They are always looking for that next hobby or activity to satisfy their needs, yet they are never happy no matter what they have in their lives.
 You can give and give but they always need more.
-They need to be the center of attention, they need to feel needed and wanted always.
-This is often very evident in the next trait.
+They need to be the center of attention, and they need to feel needed and wanted, always.

 Cheaters are sometimes risk takers in other areas of their lives as well.
-It all boils down to that “rush” they feel when there is something important at stake.
-It's often the lies and fear of getting caught that fuels their fire.
-They just can't seem to resist the thrill of the chase and when the opportunity for reciprocation arrives, they can’t seem to resist that either.
+It all boils down to that 'rush' they feel when there is something important at stake.
+It's often the lies and fear of getting caught that fuel their fire.
+They just can't seem to resist the thrill of the chase time and time again, and when the opportunity for reciprocation arrives, they can’t seem to resist that either.
 It’s a win-win with no regard for the people involved.

 9. Distorted View of Reality